 Ms. Stephenson is a graduate of the University of Toronto.
 She completed the Executive Program at the Graduate School of Business Administration, University of California and the Advanced Management Program at Harvard University.
-She holds honorary doctorates from Ryerson Polytechnic University and Western University, and in 2009 was appointed an Officer of the Order of Canada.
+She holds honorary doctorates from Ryerson Polytechnic University and Western University and in 2009 was appointed an Officer of the Order of Canada.
 Ms. Stephenson was named one of the 2016 National Association of Corporate Directors Directorship 100, a list of notable and current directorships.

-General Motors Company - Chair, Executive Compensation Committee; Member, Governance and Corporate Responsibility Committee; Member, Executive Committee Intact Financial Corporation - Chair, Compliance and Corporate Governance Committee; Member, Human Resources and Compensation Committee No interlocking outside public company directorships(3)
+General Motors Company - Chair, Executive Compensation Committee; Member, Governance and Corporate Responsibility Committee; Member, Executive Committee

+Intact Financial Corporation - Chair, Compliance and Corporate Governance Committee; Member, Human Resources and Compensation Committee

-DIRECTORSHIPS WITHIN THE PAST 5 YEARS: Manitoba Telecom Services Inc. (To September 30, 2016) Ballard Power Systems Inc. (To June 7, 2017)
+Manitoba Telecom Services Inc. (To September 30, 2016)

+Ballard Power Systems Inc. (To June 7, 2017)